low-earth-orbit/react-course-2024/notes.md

 Some projects are built using pages router, not app router (new pattern).
 L475- covers pages router.

 ### Static Site Generation vs Server-side rendering

+## Sec 27 React Server Components (RSC) & Server Actions

+React Server Server Components (RSC), Server Actions, use() with Promises are not available for use in standard vanilla React.
+These features require a server-side environment.
+Code must be split by the build process / code bundler process.
+Client-side code vs non client side code.

+RSCs are never executed on the client.
+Client components are rendered on both the server and client.